Ray Perkins (defensive end)

-Rayotis Perkins (born September 25, 1964) is an American former professional football defensive end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Virginia.
+Rayotis Perkins (born September 25, 1964) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Virginia Cavaliers.

 Early life

 Perkins attended Marshall-Walker High School.
 He didn't start playing football until his sophomore season.
 He accepted a scholarship from the University of Virginia.

 He played as a defensive tackle.
 As a senior, he had 2 forced fumbles against the University of South Carolina.

 Professional career

 Dallas Cowboys

 Perkins was signed as an undrafted free agent by the Dallas Cowboys after the 1987 NFL draft.
 He was switched to defensive end during training camp.
 He was waived on September 7.

 After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 In September, he was re-signed to be a part of the Dallas Cowboys replacement team that was given the mock name "Rhinestone Cowboys" by the media.
 He started at right defensive end against the New York Jets and collected 2 sacks.
 He was a backup defensive end against the Philadelphia Eagles.
 He did not play against the Washington Redskins.
 He was released on October 20, after the strike ended.